refinedev/refine/documentation/docs/guides-and-concepts/hooks/useStepsForm.md

 ## Example

 We'll do two examples, one for creating a post and one for editing a post.
-We will use `useStepsForm` in both.
 Let's see how `useStepsForm` is used in both.

 ### Create